Route Every Email to the Right Place, Automatically

 Can routing rules be updated without redeploying the agent?

-If routing rules are stored in a config file, database, or KV store rather than hardcoded, yes — updates take effect on the next polling cycle with no redeployment.
+If routing rules are stored in a config file, database, or cache rather than hardcoded, yes — updates take effect on the next polling cycle with no redeployment.
 Separating rule storage from agent logic is the recommended pattern for production routing systems.

 What happens when the classifier has low confidence?